A list of my personal top 25 favorite episodes of Star Trek: Deep Space Nine.

 For years, I have been a big fan of a number of great educational video channels on YouTube.
 Since others know this, they sometimes ask me what channels it is that I enjoy that they should check out.
 So here is a good list of those channels, with a bit of description for each and a handful of good sample videos for you to check each of them out.
 Each channel title will link to that channel’s full library of videos.

 This is probably my favorite channel.
 Grey never appears on screen and does his videos through absolutely charming animation with his researched and scripted narration.
 His style is typically very high speed and essentially operates on the same frequency as my brain, and they are full of all sorts of random topics and fascinating material.
 He doesn’t release vids too frequently (a result of the research and animation time), but when he does they’re great.
-Grey is one of the two hosts of one of my favorite podcasts, Hello Internet.

 I’ve been watching vids from Destin Sandlin’s magnificent channel for probably longer than any of the others on this list.
 Destin is a fantastically fun presenter.
 He’s one of those guys that any kid would be lucky to have as a teacher, and his Alabama southern goofball charm keeps things light and entertaining.
 He’s also spent years working on rockets and things like that.
-He presents fascinating stuff of all kinds of material.
+He presents fascinating stuff about all kinds of material.
 If you love the stuff on his primary channel, it’s worth checking out his second channel as well.

 Tom Scott is one of my absolute favorite presenters and video producers.
 His videos cover a wide variety of subjects, often times from a wide range of places.
 He has a background in tech and programming and as a result he features videos like his series, The Basics.
 He has other series like one on language, Amazing Places, Things You Might Not Know and the very fun and silly game show with his friends, Citation Needed.
 Put simply, there’s an endless amount of fun and fascinating material on this channel.